andreineculau/love.js/README.md

 ## JSDoc
 ### Functions
-Each function should have a JSDoc heading.
+All public module functions must have a good JSDoc heading.
+A really tiny private function, or internal helper function in some other function, might omit the JSDoc heading, if the naming makes it self-documenting and additional comments would just be superfluous and clutter the code.

 // TODO

 ### Variables